 - 1. The Extraordinary Chambers in the Courts of Cambodia ("Extraordinary Chambers") began its operations in February 2006 and became fully operational after the adoption of its Internal Rules in June 2007.
 The mandate of the Extraordinary Chambers is to prosecute "senior leaders of Democratic Kampuchea and those who were most responsible for the crimes and serious violations of Cambodian penal law, international humanitarian law and custom, and international conventions recognized by Cambodia, that were committed during the period from 17 April 1975 to 6 January 1979". - 2.
 This Completion Plan is elaborated by the Extraordinary Chambers in the context of the General Assembly resolution A/RES/68/247B, which inter alia mandates the Extraordinary Chambers' preparation of a completion strategy with a clear road map.
 The document has been developed by the Extraordinary Chambers through consultation by the Office of Administration with the judges of the Pre-Trial Chamber, the Trial Chamber and the Supreme Court Chamber, with the co-investigating judges, and with the co-prosecutors for their respective responsibilities.
 The Extraordinary Chambers updates this Completion Plan on a quarterly basis.
-The current document is the twenty-sixth revision, and it incorporates adjustments based on the developments in the ongoing judicial proceedings between 1 July and 30 September 2020. - 3.
+The current document is the twenty-seventh revision, and it incorporates adjustments based on the developments in the ongoing judicial proceedings between 1 October and 31 December 2020. - 3.
 The document focuses in particular on the recent developments in the remaining cases before the Extraordinary Chambers and provides information on the status of those cases as well as what steps will have to be completed before the judicial proceedings in respect of the cases reaching legal finality.
-The co-prosecutors have stated publicly that there will be no further cases after cases 003 and 004.2 The existing caseload thus represents the totality of the caseload to be addressed by the Extraordinary Chambers. - 4.
+Judicial proceedings in case 002 will be completed upon the final adjudication of case 002/02.
+The co-prosecutors have stated publicly that there will be no further cases after case 004.
+The existing caseload thus represents the totality of the caseload to be addressed by the Extraordinary Chambers. - 4.
 Case 001, against Kaing Guek Eav (alias Duch), was the first case tried before the Extraordinary Chambers.
 On 3 February 2012, the Supreme Court Chamber pronounced its judgement in the appeal against the Trial Chamber judgement which brought the case to a conclusion.
 The convicted person passed away on 2 September 2020 in hospital while serving a life sentence. - 5.
 The charges in case 002 were severed into two trials.
 The Trial Chamber rendered judgement in the first trial, styled as case 002/01, on 7 August 2014, against Nuon Chea and Khieu Samphan.
 Two further accused in the case, Ieng Sary and Ieng Thirith, passed away on 14 March 2013 and 22 August 2015 respectively, and proceedings against them were therefore terminated.
 The Trial Chamber found Khieu Samphan and Nuon Chea guilty of crimes against humanity committed between 17 April 1975 and December 1977 and sentenced them each to life imprisonment.
 Appeal proceedings in the case were concluded on 23 November 2016, with the pronouncement of the Supreme Court Chamber's judgement.
 The Chamber affirmed the sentence of life imprisonment imposed on both accused. - 6.
 The second trial in this case, styled as case 002/02, focused on a representative selection of the remaining charges against Nuon Chea and Khieu Samphan.
-These comprised charges of genocide, war crimes and crimes against humanity on topics including the treatment of the Cham and the Vietnamese, the Tram Kak Cooperatives (including Kraing Ta Chan Security Centre and the treatment of Buddhists), 1st January Dam worksite, the Kampong Chhnang Airfield Construction site, Trapeang Thma Dam worksite, the Au Kanseng, Phnom Kraol and S-21 security centres, internal purges, and the regulation of marriage.
-Evidentiary hearings commenced on 8 January 2015 and concluded on 11 January 2017.
-The Trial Chamber delivered an oral summary of the findings and the disposition of the judgement on 16 November 2018, and issued its written judgement in all three working languages on 28 March 2019.
-The Chamber found Khieu Samphan and Nuon Chea guilty of genocide, war crimes and crimes against humanity, and sentenced them each to life imprisonment.3 After registering notices of appeal by the co-prosecutors, Nuon Chea and Khieu Samphan, the Trial Chamber forwarded the case file to the Supreme Court Chamber on 1 July 2019.
+These comprised charges of genocide, war crimes and crimes against humanity on topics including the treatment of the Cham and the

-1 Agreement between the United Nations and the Royal Government of Cambodia concerning the Prosecution under Cambodian Law of Crimes Committed During the Period of Democratic Kampuchea, 6 June 2003.
+&lt;sup>1 Agreement between the United Nations and the Royal Government of Cambodia concerning the Prosecution under Cambodian Law of Crimes Committed During the Period of Democratic Kampuchea, 6 June 2003.